Butterfly Pea Flower Bubble Tea

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 A pretty, caffeine-free blue colored bubble tea you can easily make at home.
-Get tips and easy step-by-step instructions.
+Get tips and easy step-by-step instructions to make it delicious.

 Butterfly Pea Flower Bubble Tea (Butterfly Pea Flower Milk Tea with Boba) with the blue tea and white milk swirling together in a glass.